blinksh/blink/docs/advanced/unix-roundup.md

 ## Remote Transfer Tools

-Blink Shell offer sa lot of useful local functionality but Blink specializes in enabling remote connections and that strength is leveraged in our command line tools.
-Whant to upload a LaTeX or generated PDF to your server or downlaod a file from a Linux machine into iCloud?
+Blink Shell offers a lot of useful local functionality but Blink specializes in enabling remote connections and that strength is leveraged in our command line tools.
+Want to upload a LaTeX file or a generated PDF to your server or even download a file from a Linux machine into iCloud?
 We have you covered with `scp`.

 ```bash
 scp file user@remotehost:remotepath
 ```

-In this example, we send a file named `file` to the server `remotehost` with the username of `user` to place it in the `remotepath` folder. `scp` accepts wildcards, allowing the transfer of mulitple files at once, but you can also `tar` the files for a better transfer experience.
+In this example, we will transfer a file named `file` to the server `remotehost` with the username of `user` to place it in the `remotepath` folder. `scp` accepts wildcards, allowing the transfer of mulitple files at once, but you can also `tar` the files for a better transfer experience.

 Some servers only support SFTP, so it is also bundled into Bliink Shell.
-To connecto a server simpy run:
+To connect to a server simpy run:

 ```bash
 sftp user@remotehost
 ```

-Once connected you can run FTP commands like `cd`, `get` and `put`.
+Once connected, you can run FTP commands like `cd`, `get` and `put`.

 ## Network Diagnotsics

-The network commands built into the Blink Shell can save your day.
-Need to check if a server is up from your phone?
+The network commands built into Blink Shell can save your day.
+Have you ever needed to check if a server is up from your phone?
 Running `ping` will get the ball rolling, followed with `nc` for advanced diagnostics.

 You'll also find helpful tools like `dig` and `nslookup` to troubleshoot DNS issues as well as the `ssh` command for complex SSH connections and testing.